10 Most Unlikely Golf Major Winners

 He has won one Japan Golf Tour, twice in the European Tour, and twenty-nine times in the PGA Tours.
 He’s also won twice in each of the Masters Tournament, the US Open, The Open Championship, and the PGA Championship.
-He entered the World Golf Hall of Fame in 1981, and was the PGA Player of the Year in 1971.
+He entered the World Golf Hall of Fame in 1981, and was the PGA Player of the Year in 1971 when he won the British Open, losing money doing so.
 He earned the Byron Nelson Award in 1980.
 He has tried as recently as 2000 in The Open Championship, but did not make the cut.

 9. David Berganio, Jr.

 David Berganio, Jr. was born in LA in 1969, and he also just happens to still play for the PGA Tour.
 He currently lives in Sylmar, California.
 His life began as an orphan in a poor area of LA.
 He wasn’t able to pursue his interest in golf until a priest gave him a set of golf clubs as a gift.

 David won the US Amateur Public Links in 1991 and 1993, during his time at the University of Arizona.
 He became a professional golfer in 1993.
 He’s won the Nationwide Tour and won three times, and has done the PGA Tour throughout many of his years.

 His three professional wins have been in the Nike Monterey Open 1996, Nike Permian Basin Open, 1999, and Buy.com Omaha Classic in 2000.